 I focus my practice on developing tax strategies for complex cross border and domestic business transactions.
 I represent local and international firms, investors, and financial intermediaries in federal income tax matters related to capital market transactions and M&A.

-The Tax Cuts and Jobs Act of 2017 continues to provide significant planning opportunities and as further guidance is announced, the benefits increase.
-The COVID-19 environment has only operated to enhance the critical aspects of the TCJA, as well as spawning its own set of tax implications.
-Now many businesses are facing troubled times, so my experience with distressed situations is something that allows me to add value to tax planning scenarios.
+The Tax Cuts and Jobs Act of 2017, as well as subsequent tax legislation and guidance arising from COVID-19, continues to provide significant planning opportunities.
+As further guidance is announced, the benefits increase.
+Now many businesses are facing uncertain times, so my experience with distressed situations allows me to add value to companies and investors navigating these scenarios.

 U.S. District Court, Southern District of New York